allisala/compliance-radar322391/README.md

 ---

-We created two new variables:
+**We created two new variables:**
-1. The Composite Risk Index (CRI) which measures how strongly a department resembles historically high-risk units based on operational, behavioral, and audit signals.
+1. **The Composite Risk Index (CRI)** which measures how strongly a department resembles historically high-risk units based on operational, behavioral, and audit signals.
-2. The Composite Compliance Strength Factor (CCSF) captures the underlying strength of a department’s compliance practices.
+2. **The Composite Compliance Strength Factor (CCSF)** captures the underlying strength of a department’s compliance practices.

 By looking at risk and compliance together—not as isolated numbers — we get a more accurate picture of how each department operates and where intervention or support is needed.

 ---

-**Creating the CRI: Composite Risk Indexr**
+**Creating the CRI: Composite Risk Index**

 ---